 d) Chocolate.
 The colour tends to be uniform but one can find white patches on 20 to 25% of the surface.

 e) Aroli Brown.
-Available only in small quantities.
+Available now in big quantities.

 f) Yellow quartzite.
 Compared to the grey and brown varieties it is available in small quantities.
 The name Camel Dust is another name for this material.

 g) Desert Brown.
 The blocks of this variety tend to be small because of the cracks which can often appear in the material.

 Because of its high hardness, quartzite is cut on granite gangsaws and block cutters.
 The material absorbs water (water absorption is 1-2%), that is why it needs to be treated before usage in some flooring applications

 Because of its high density, it achieves good polished.
 The most popular finish is the honed one, but the polished one also has its demand.
 The material is also sold in the flamed, sandblasted, shot blast, bush hammered, water blasted and brushed versions.
 The natural sawed finish is also extremely popular.

 Out of all the above named varieties, the most exported is of Kandla Grey, followed by Autumn Brown.
 Exports began about a decade ago and the main export market for quartzite is Europe, specially U:K:.
 In 2017 - 2018 as many as 1000 containers every month of cobblestones were being exported to the continent and another 3000 to 5000 containers of paving stones in quartzite are also exported.
 Thickness of the stone for the export markets tends to be 3 or 5 cm while in the local Indian market the demand is for tiles of 2 cm.
 The US market prefers quartzite of 2.5 to 3 cm thickness